cogsandsquigs/imperial-bot/README.md

 # imperial-bot

 A discord bot for verifying that users are actually from Imperial College London.
+May also include additional features in the future.

 ## Running